 - Chemical Peels: An acid, such as glycolic acid, is used to peel away the skin’s uppermost layers.
 It is applied at a dermatologist’s office over eight to ten treatments, each one a few weeks following the last.
 Although it does not treat deep wrinkles, a chemical peel can diminish fine lines and discolorations.
 Treatment does not require any recovery time.

 - Laser Resurfacing: A dermatologist can manage the intensity and depth of laser treatment to control how much skin to remove.
 Anesthesia is typically used to improve comfort.
 Lighter treatments can often be chosen over a single deeper one, and laser skin resurfacing can permanently reduce fine lines, moderately deep wrinkles, and excess pigment.
 To maintain skin appearance, avoid sun exposure and use skincare products your dermatologist recommends.

 - Microdermabrasion: Aluminum oxide crystals, diamonds, or other abrasive materials are used to sort of sandblast the skin.
 The particulates are then vacuumed up.
 Treatments are often performed in a series of five to ten, up to two weeks apart.
 Sometimes, microdermabrasion is used in conjunction with chemical peeling for more effective results.

 The Most Effective Method

 Consult with your dermatologist as to which method is most suited for you.
 The best treatment depends on your skin type, tone, and the desired results.
 Laser & Dermatology Institute offers many types of skin rejuvenation services in Southern California.
-You can find us at three office locations—LDI of Los Angeles, LDI of Covina, and LDI of Newport Beach.
-If you’re looking for the best dermatologist in Los Angeles and to improve your skin, book an appointment today by calling 866-809-1102 or using our online self-scheduler.
+You can find us at our main location in Covina.
+If you’re looking for the best dermatologist in Covina and to improve your skin, book an appointment today by calling 866-809-1102 or using our online self-scheduler.